Alvy Ray Smith is out to change how you think about pixels

 I got in touch with Tim Johnson, the guy who did Sketchpad III, and I brought all this up.
 I said, “Isn’t it weird that nobody knows about you?”
 And he says, “Well, what do you do?
 It’s been the story of my whole life.”

 Poor Tim Johnson looks just like Ivan Sutherland.
-If you go out right now to the internet, look up pictures of Ivan Sutherland and Sketchpad, the majority of the pictures that you’ll get are of Tim Johnson at Sketchpad III, because they look alike.
+If you go out right now to the internet and look up pictures of Ivan Sutherland and Sketchpad, the majority of the pictures that you’ll get are of Tim Johnson at Sketchpad III, because they look alike.

 I demoted Ivan.
 He’s just a member of a triumvirate now.
 He and Tim Johnson and their third office mate, Larry Roberts, actually were the movers and shakers at MIT in the early ’60s.
 I called Larry Roberts before he died recently.
 I talked to him about how he had been kind of left out.
 There are no awards in computer graphics named for Tim Johnson or Larry Roberts.
 He said, “Alvy, I get rewarded so highly for being a father of the internet that I couldn’t care less that people in computer graphics don’t know about me.”
 I said, “Well, I’m going to try to change that anyhow, because the form of perspective you taught us is the one that I implemented at Lucasfilm and Pixar.
 It’s key to how we do 3D even today.
 It’s just wrong that you don’t get credit for that.”